-Here are some tips to help you stream media successfully in High Fidelity
+Here are some tips to help you stream media successfully in your sample spatial audio space.

-When streaming media into High Fidelity, here's what we recommend checking in order to make the experience smooth.
+When streaming media into a space, here's what we recommend checking in order to make the experience smooth.

 - Use a network that has sufficient bandwidth.
 We recommend at least 1.5mbps up and down.
 You can quickly check your bandwidth by using speedtest.net or a similar service.